warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Creating a simple Bluemix application to access a Cloudant database on Bluemix
+# Creating a simple Bluemix application to access a Cloudant database

-This tutorial shows you how to create a {{site.data.keyword.Bluemix_notm}} application that uses the [Python programming language](https://www.python.org/){:new_window} to access an {{site.data.keyword.cloudantfull}} database in your {{site.data.keyword.Bluemix_notm}} service instance.
+This tutorial shows you how to create an {{site.data.keyword.Bluemix}} application that uses the [Python programming language](https://www.python.org/){:new_window} to access an {{site.data.keyword.cloudantfull}} database, hosted in your {{site.data.keyword.Bluemix_notm}} service instance.
 {:shortdesc}

 ## Pre-requisites